U.S. judge says he leans toward releasing some evidence for Trump search | Law-Order

 Trump's rhetoric against the FBI has caught on with Republican voters, 54% of whom say federal law enforcement officials behaved irresponsibly in the case, a Reuters/Ipsos poll found this week.
 The FBI seized boxes containing 11 sets of classified materials at Mar-a-Lago, some of which were labeled "top secret" - the highest level of classification reserved for the most closely held U.S. national security information.

 Such documents usually are typically kept in special government facilities because disclosure could cause grave damage to national security.
-Reinhart on Thursday said he also will grant the media' request to unseal redacted procedural records tied to the warrant, such as cover sheets, the government's motion to seal and the court's sealing order.
-The Justice Department did not oppose the release of those materials
+Reinhart on Thursday also granted a request to unseal procedural records tied to the warrant, including the cover sheet and the government’s motion to seal the warrant.
+The cover sheet said the Justice Department is investigating the “willful” retention of national defense information, as well as the concealment or removal of government records and the obstruction of a federal investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)